 The organisation has six core teams.
 The Project Development team is focused on the delivery of Anchor Projects.
-The Property and Operations Group is focused on land divestment and operations.
+The Te Pae Operations Group is focused on the operational ownership and management of Te Pae.
 These functions are supported by the Finance and IT, Legal and Risk, People and Capability, and Communications and Stakeholder Engagement teams.

-The Company's activities are guided by policies and procedures that ascribe to good corporate discipline, with clear links to the Ōtākaro purpose and to the Company's strategic objectives.
-In addition, the Company's Values and Behaviours support the delivery of its purpose and objectives.
+The company's activities are guided by policies and procedures that ascribe to good corporate discipline, with clear links to the Ōtākaro Purpose and to the company's Strategic Objectives.
+In addition, the company's Values and Behaviours support the delivery of its Purpose and Objectives.